-Ramazzini came on a worker in a cesspool.
+Ramazzini came upon a worker in a cesspool.
 In his conversation with the worker, Ramazzini was told that continued work in this environment would cause the worker to go blind.
-Ramazzini examined the worker's eyes after he came out of the cesspit and found them bloodshot and dim.
-After inquiring about other effects of working in cesspools and privies, he was informed that only the eyes were affected.^{3,4,11,13}
+Ramazzini examined the worker's eyes after he came out of the cesspool and found them bloodshot and dim.
+After inquiring about other effects of working in cesspools and privies, he was informed that only the eyes were affected.^{3,4,13,15}

 The event with the cesspool worker turned his mind to a general interest in the relationship of work to health.
 He began work on a book that would become influential in the area of occupational medicine and provided related epidemiologic implications.
-The book, titled The Diseases of Workers, was completed in 1690 but not published until 1703.
-It was not acceptable to pity the poor or simple laborers in this period of time, which caused Ramazzini to delay the publication because he thought it would not be accepted.^{3,4,11,13}
+He completed The Diseases of Workers in 1690, but it was not published until 1703.
+It was not acceptable to pity the poor or simple laborers in this period of time, which caused Ramazzini to delay the publication because he thought it would not be accepted.^{3,4,13,15}

 Ramazzini observed that disease among workers arose from two causes.
 The first, he believed, was the harmful character of the materials that workers handled because the materials often emitted noxious vapors and very fine particles that could be inhaled.
-The second cause of disease was ascribed to certain violent and irregular motions and unnatural postures imposed on the body while working.^{3,4,11,13}
+The second cause of disease was ascribed to certain violent and irregular motions and unnatural postures imposed on the body while working.^{3,4,13,15}

 Ramazzini described the dangers of poisoning from lead used by potters in their glaze.
-He also identified the danger posed by the use of mercury as used by mirror makers, goldsmiths, and others.
+He also identified the danger posed by mercury, which was used by mirror makers, goldsmiths, and others.
 He observed that very few of these workers reached old age.
 If they did not die young, their health was so undermined that they prayed for death.
 He observed that many had palsy of the neck and hands, loss of teeth, vertigo, asthma, and paralysis.
-Ramazzini also studied those who used or processed organic materials such as mill workers, bakers, starch makers, tobacco workers, and those who processed wool, flax, hemp, cotton, and silk-all of whom suffered from inhaling the fine dust particles in the processing of the materials.^{3,4,11,13}
+Ramazzini also studied those who used or processed organic materials such as mill workers, bakers, starch makers, tobacco workers, and those who processed wool, flax, hemp, cotton, and silk-all of whom suffered from inhaling the fine dust particles in the processing of the materials.^{3,4,13,15}

 Ramazzini further examined the harmful effects of the physical and mechanical aspects of work, such as varicose veins from standing, sciatica caused by turning the potter's wheel, and ophthalmia found in glassworkers and blacksmiths.
-Kidney damage was seen to be suffered by couriers and those who rode for long periods, and hernias appeared among bearers of heavy loads.^{3,4,11,13}
+Kidney damage was seen to be suffered by couriers and those who rode for long periods, and hernias appeared among bearers of heavy loads.^{3,4,13,15}